maxweber/simplevalue.github.io/source/_posts/2013-08-14-froscon-2013-clojure-intro-workshop.markdown

 categories: introduction, clojure, conference, workshop
 ---

-We will host a Clojure Introduction Workshop at this years [FrOSCon](http://www.froscon.de/startseite/), a local open source conference.
+We will host a Clojure Introduction Workshop at this year's [FrOSCon](http://www.froscon.de/startseite/), a local open source conference.

 It will be a very pragmatic, hands on, introductory workshop, presenting basic